izziecomber/IzzieRepo3/README.md

 This is me editing the read me document for exercise 2.
 I will attempt to "stage, commit, and push".

 AHHHHHHHHHHH.I HATE THIS.
 BOOOOO.

+I figured it out and I am very pleased.
+Was on the brink of tears.